content-left-bg.png

 The panel chair may seek assistance from the HR Branch in relation to filling vacancies outside a recruitment and selection process.

-Where the vacancy is an entry level role or where the role is exempt from advertising under the Recruitment and Selection Directive (12/20) the hiring manager may elect not to advertise the role.
-For these roles, the principles of merit and the responsibilities of the panel chair, panel members and decision maker must still be applied.
+Where the vacancy is an entry level role or where the role is exempt from advertising under the Recruitment and Selection Directive (07/23) the panel chair may elect not to advertise the role.
+For these roles, the principles underpinning recruitment and selection and the responsibilities of the selection panel and decision maker must still be applied.
 An exemption from advertising is not an exemption from ethical decision making.
-The hiring manager must:
+The panel chair must:

-- Conduct a recruitment and selection process in accordance with the merit principle and criteria prescribed in the PS Act
+• Conduct a recruitment and selection process in accordance with the principles and criteria prescribed in the PS Act

-- Seek the approval of the decision maker (HR delegate) to appoint the recommended candidate.
+• Seek the approval of the decision maker (HR delegate) to appoint the recommended applicant.

 2. Identify recruitment strategy

-- Form a selection panel, ensuring the composition and size of the panel is commensurate with the role.
-Inclusion and diversity must be considered when selecting panel members
+• Form a selection panel, ensuring the composition and size of the panel is commensurate with the role.
+Equity and diversity must be considered when selecting panel members

-- Identify an appropriate recruitment strategy (including the use of talent pools and recurring vacancy processes).
-Refer to the Recruitment and Selection Resource (DoE employees only) for further information
+• Identify an appropriate recruitment strategy (including the use of talent pools and recurring vacancy processes)

-- When advertising the vacancy, complete a request to hire form to advertise internally and/or externally for approval of the decision maker (HR delegate), including:
+• When advertising the vacancy, complete a request to advertise for approval of the decision maker (HR delegate), including:

-Working with children authority (Blue card/exemption card confirmation)
+• Working with children (blue card) (Blue card/exemption card confirmation)

-- Instructions for candidates regarding the application process
+• Instructions for applicants regarding the application process

 3. Undertake a selection process

-The selection process will evaluate candidates against the key capabilities of the role.
-All selection processes must follow the principles of merit when determining the most suitable candidate for a position.
+The selection process will evaluate applicants against the eligibility and suitability criteria of the role.
+All selection processes must follow the principles underpinning recruitment and selection when determining the eligible person best suited to the position.

-Candidates must be truthful and provide honest accounts of their qualifications, experience, skills, and capabilities.
-Candidates should not overstate or overinflate their application to seek selection.
+Applicants must be truthful and provide honest accounts of their qualifications, experience, skills, and capabilities.
+Applicants should not overstate or overinflate their application to seek selection.

 The panel chair must ensure the selection panel:

-- Declares an absence of a conflict of interest OR declares an actual, perceived and potential conflicts of interest.
+• Declare or declare the absence of actual, perceived and potential conflicts of interest.
 The panel chair must manage actual, perceived and potential conflicts of interest in the public interest

-- The selection panel should use selection techniques relevant to the role which enable the panel to assess the overall merit of applicants, and avoid limiting its assessment to one component of merit or one aspect of the process.
+• The selection panel should use assessment methods relevant to the role which enable the panel to assess the overall eligibility and suitability of applicants, and avoid limiting its assessment to one component or one aspect of the process.

-- The department is committed to ensuring that people with disabilities are able to compete for recruitment and promotion.
-Reasonable adjustment is a key strategy in achieving this outcome.
-It is an approach to employment where employers examine the physical and organisational barriers which may prevent the employment, limit the performance or curtail the advancement of people with disabilities.
+• Reasonable adjustment is a key strategy in achieving this outcome.
+It is an approach to employment where employers examine the physical and organisational barriers that may prevent the employment, limit performance or restrict career advancement.

-- The panel decides when to conduct reference checks during the selection process.
-For non-public service applicants, the panel should consider the possible impacts of seeking references at an early stage.
+• The panel decides when to conduct reference checks during the selection process.
+For non-public sector applicants, the panel should consider the possible impacts of seeking references at an early stage.

-- Assessing the relative merit of applicants based on the information available to them.
+• Assessing the relative suitability of applicants based on the information available to them.
 In some instances, this may include adverse information, as a result of a pre-employment check or through panel members’ pre-existing knowledge of an applicant.

 4. Conduct pre-employment checks